theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 # Single-cell RNA sequencing

 This chapter provides a short introduction to the most widely used single-cell ribonucleic acid ({term}`RNA`) sequencing assays and associated basic molecular biology concepts.
 Multimodal or spatial assays are not covered here, but are introduced in the respective advanced chapters.
-All sequencing assays have individual strengths and limitations which must be known by data analysis to be aware of possible biases in the data.
+All sequencing assays have individual strengths and limitations which must be known by data analysts to be aware of possible biases in the data.

 ## The building block of life